 Periodontally Accelerated Osteogenic Orthodontics

 Many people develop crooked teeth or bite imperfections as their adult teeth come in.
-Although there have been many developments in orthodontics in the last few decades, braces are still usually the best way to correct these issues.
+Although orthodontics has seen many developments in the last few decades, braces are still usually the best way to correct these issues.
 However, the impact of traditional braces can now be enhanced through a hybrid procedure that combines trusted orthodontics with outpatient periodontal surgery.

 What is Wilckodontics?